SumaiaParveen/Binary-Classifier-Health-Condition/Dementia Prediction/Cross-sectional MRI Data/README.md

-# Dementia Prediction from Magnetic Resonance Image Features
+# Dementia Prediction from Cross-sectional MRI Data of Young, Middle Aged Person

 ## Objective
 The purpose of this analysis is to predict whether a person is demented or non-demented by employing a Machine Learning model.